 To avoid relationship difficulties, the person who snores may ask their partners or roommates to do the following:

 - roll the snoring person onto their side

 - wake the snoring person so that the others can fall asleep

-A person who snores may want to consider a surgical procedure if other remedies have failed.
+A person who snores may want to consider a surgical procedure if other prevention remedies have failed.

 When a person falls asleep, their tongue, mouth, throat, and airways relax.
 Breathing can cause these areas to vibrate, which leads to the sound of snoring.